 But now the day is breaking.
-I can hear the first birdsong of the dawn chorus through the window.
+Through the window I can hear the first birdsong of the dawn chorus.
 Bright light will soon stream through the bedroom window and it will shine upon me.
 And a new sunny day will bring a rejuvenated sense of optimism.
 I know this.
 I know the turmoil of trying to fathom out dark and hopeless problems will vanish in the light of a new day.
 I know that the insurmountable will suddenly feel surmountable.
 And so I drift gently into sleep.

 LIVING FOR THE PRESENT

 Loneliness and depression can lead to a life of regrets about what was, and what might have been, and a life full of worries about what may be in the future.

 The past is a place of pleasures and regrets.
 The pleasures from the good times.
-The regrets also for the good times long gone, for all the missed opportunities in life, and for all the loved ones lost who I fervently wish were still here.
+The regrets for all the missed opportunities in life, and for all the loved ones lost who I fervently wish I could see again.
 I try to think 'is it better to have good memories or bad memories of the past?'
+Pleasures or regrets?'

-Good memories make you wish with all your heart that you might once more experience those good times, those loved ones - a wish which you know will never now come true.
+Good memories make you wish with all your heart that you might once more experience those good times, and those loved ones - a wish which you know will never now come true.
+It's all gone.
 That makes you sad.

-Bad memories make you regret you didn’t make more of the past, that you never lived life to the full.
-They make you regret a wasted life and all the choices you made.
+Bad memories make you regret you didn’t make more of the past, that you never lived your life to the full.
+They make you regret a wasted life and all the wrong choices that you made.
 That makes you sad.

 The future is a place to which I do not wish to go.
 A place of fear and trepidation.
-I envisage it alone, without family, without career, a future full of emptiness.
-An empty road and no horizon to head towards.
-Nothing to hope for as old age drags me down.
+I envisage it alone, with no family, with no career, a future full of emptiness.
+An empty road but no horizon to head towards.
+Nothing to hope for as old age eventually drags me down.